noynaert/act102handouts/10_Bootstrap/Bootstrap_010_What_and_Why.md

 * Conserves Bandwidth: Your website does not have to download specialized software
 * Better Load Speed: The software package probably downloads faster because there are usually CDNs located all over the world
-* Evem faster load speed:  Your page may not even need to download the software if it is already in cache
+* Even faster load speed:  Your page may not even need to download the software if it is already in cache

 CDNs do have downsides

 * Danger of code injection, but this is greatly minimized by the "integrity" field
 * May load more software than needed
-* General insecurity from lack of complete control
+* General (personal) insecurity from lack of complete control

+## Getting Bootstrap

+Bootstrap changes over time.
+A good resource is [https://getbootstrap.com/](https://getbootstrap.com/)